-The physiotherapist at Back to Health focuses on the body’s neuroanatomy to examine the system as a whole rather than joint per joint.
-Physiotherapists are able to treat a wide range of patient populations including stroke, neuromuscular conditions, geriatric, cardiac, respiratory patients, paediatric, muscular/skeletal/nerve issues, and sports related injuries.
+Our physiotherapist focuses on the body’s neuroanatomy to examine the system as a whole rather than joint per joint.
+Our physiotherapist will treat a wide range of patient populations from youth to geriatrics, for an even wider range of conditions, including stroke, neuromuscular conditions, cardiac, respiratory patients, paediatric, muscular/skeletal/nerve issues, TMJ pain, vertigo, pelvic health complaints and sports related injuries.

 Education and Qualifications